madrobby/keymaster/README.markdown

 key('y&o&u&space&r&o&c&k', function() {
   alert('You rock too!');
 });
 // Note: If you wish to bind a '&' press event as a combo, you can either use `'g&&'` or `'g&ampersand'`.
+// Also note that if the first key in a registered combo is registered on the same scope to do something else,
+//   the other action will never happen because the combo handler hijacks the events.
+Also, modifiers are not yet supported.

 ```